dbushenko/trurl/README.md

 * Command 'list' shows available templates.
 Technically it finds all the files *.metainfo in $HOME/.trurl/repo and prints thir first lines.
 * Command 'help <template>' prints detailed info about the template.
 * Command 'create' intended to generate projects, just specify an available project template name.
-* Command 'new' generates template file.
+* Command 'new' generates template file, generated file will be named as specified in 'name'.
 It uses Mustache format in templates and accepts parameters in JSON format.

 For example, if there is a template file 'file1.txt' with following contents: